 Scrub it Off with Water

 If there is no paint on the hardened joint compound you wish to remove, get rid of it using water and a little elbow grease.
 Use a bucket of warm water and a damp cloth to scrub drywall mud off your wall.
-When tackling larger blobs of drywall mud, allow the water to soak in for a few minutes to allow it time to break down the mud.
+When tackling larger blobs of drywall mud, allow the water to soak in for a few minutes to allow it time to break down the mud, especially if on concrete walls.

 - Scrub hardened drywall mud off walls with a cloth soaked in warm water.